senocak/Spring-Kotlin-Batch-RediSearch/redis-search-medium-article.md

 ```

 ### Combined Filters
-Search for high-traffic areas with specific speed ranges using redisson(aka lettuce):
+Search for high-traffic areas with specific speed ranges using Redisson:
 ```http request
 GET /api/redisearch?latitude=41.076&longitude=28.887&radius=10&minSpeed=30&maxSpeed=60&numberOfVehicles=50&type=lettuce
 ```
+Note: In this project, the query parameter `type` controls the client used by the endpoint.
+When `type=jedis`, the Jedis implementation is used.
+Any other value (including the default `lettuce`) routes to the Redisson implementation.
+The name `lettuce` here is historical and simply selects the Redisson path in our controller.

-Full examples can be found in the source code repository.
+Full examples can be found in src/main/resources/requests.http.

 ### Range Queries
 RediSearch supports sophisticated range queries: